hharrison3/README-Generator/README.md

 # Project Title:
 Good README Generator
 # Project Description:
 The goal of this project is to create a command line application that generates a README.md from a user's input.
+You can find demo videos of this application in the Assets Folder.
 # Table of Contents
 * Installation
 * Usage